DheerajKoppu/SchoolBoost/README.md

 3.1.
 Open the FBLA.sln file in Visual Studio
 3.2.
 Ensure all NuGet packages are installed as mentioned in Step 2 3.3.
 Press F5 or click on the green triangle to build and run the application

+4. Set up the SQL Server and Database:

+4.1.
+Connect to the SQL Server with your credentials 4.2.
+Create a New Database called CollegeEvents in SQL Server Management Studio

+4.2.1.
+Right-click on Databases and select Restore Database 4.2.2.
+Select Device for the source and click on the '...' button 4.2.3.
+Select "Add" for the source and click on the "..." button and navigate to the path of the SQL backup
+  - Typically, the path would be "C:\Users\<YOUR_USERNAME>\Downloads\SchoolBoost (Working)\SqlBackup"
+  - Replace <YOUR_USERNAME> with your computer's username 4.2.4.
+Click "Ok" and "Ok" again and follow the prompts to create the database

+4.3.
+If you would like to erase all the data from the tables, use the command "truncate (table name)" on every table 4.4.
+To establish a connection between Dotnet and SQL, update the connection string ID within the Web.Config file with your own login credentials
 ## Usage

 - Use the program to track student participation and attendance at school events.
 - Track the amount of time students spend participating in each event.
-- Generate reports at the end of the quarter to show points per student in each grade and the amount of time they spent participating.
+- Generate reports at the end of the quarter to show points per student in each grade and the event participation count.
 - Use the leaderboard to track the top participants and the amount of time they spent participating.
+- Post pictures at events

 ## Credits